-Secured bank loans (a)
+(a) Secured bank loans

-The loans were secured by mortgages on the borrowing subsidiaries' property, plant and equipment and port use rights with a carrying amount of \$535.2 million (2022: \$358.6 million).
+The loans were secured by mortgages on the borrowing subsidiaries' property, plant and equipment and port use rights with a carrying amount of \$2,262 million (2023: \$535.2 million).

-Loans from joint venture (b)
+(b) Loans from joint venture

-The loans from joint venture were denominated in Euro, unsecured and bore floating interest rates.
+The loans from joint venture are denominated in Euro, unsecured and bear floating interest rates.
 Interest rates repriced at intervals of three months.

-Loans from non-controlling shareholders of subsidiaries (c)
+(c) Loans from non-controlling shareholders of subsidiaries

-The loans from non-controlling shareholders were unsecured and bore floating interest rates.
-Interest rates repriced at intervals of three months.
+The loans from non-controlling shareholders are unsecured and bear fixed and floating interest rates.
+Interest rates repriced at intervals of three to six months.
+The loans are repayable in full between 2025 to 2049 (2023: 2027).

-(d) Unsecured loans from subsidiary
+(d) Unsecured loans from subsidiaries

-The loans from subsidiary were denominated in US dollars, Singapore dollars and Hong Kong dollars, unsecured, bore interest at a range of pre-determined rates between 2.30% to 4.02% (2022: 2.30% to 4.02%).
+The loans from subsidiaries are denominated in US dollars, Singapore dollars, Hong Kong dollars and Renminbi, unsecured, bear interest at a range of pre-determined rates between 2.30% to 4.02% (2023: 2.30% to 4.02%).